nimitadesh/office-exercise-app/README.md

 ```

 3. Open the project in VS Code
-4. Open a new terminal tab in VS Code and type the following command to checkout the latest branch
+4. Open a new terminal tab in VS Code and type the following command to checkout the main branch

 ```
-  git checkout nimita/workout-notifications
+  git checkout main
 ```

 ## 2. Adding the .env file